ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

   connected previous and which allows the client to send data on the first flight (see {{tls-0-rtt}}

+In both case, the server is expected to have a signing key which may either be a freshly-generated key or a long-term key (allowing TOFU-style applications).
+They key need not be associated with any certificate and can simply be a bare key.

 Full TLS 1.3 includes support for additional modes based on pre-shared keys, but TCPINC implementations MAY opt to omit them.
 Implementations MUST implement the 1-RTT mode and SHOULD implement the 0-RTT mode.